Chad Fisher Construction: A General Contractor you can count on in Skagit County

 Professional Affiliations – While it may not be necessary to join a professional organization to be considered a pro, it is another sign of an accountable, competent company.
 Contractors may belong to any number of local groups or larger organizations, such as the Associated General Contractors (AGC).

 Reference checks – A good contractor will readily share letters of recommendation or provide contact information for past customers to serve as a reference.
 Not only can these references vouch for the contractor’s quality of work but also can provide insight into the ease of working with the contractor.
 You may also check social media and online review sites to get a feel for a contractor’s reputation – but don’t neglect to dig a little deeper before making your final decision.

 Now it’s your turn

 With your checklist at the ready, and your initial online research under your belt, it’s time to get to work interviewing likely contractor candidates.

 A final piece of advice: Never be afraid to ask questions along the way.
 A measure of a good commercial contractor is willingness to guide you through the construction process, answering all your questions in a forthright, timely manner.

 Best of luck on your project!

-Looking for a general contractor in Skagit County (as well as south to Seattle and north to the Canadian border)?
+Looking for a commercial general contractor in Skagit County (as well as south to Seattle and north to the Canadian border)?
 Contact us to learn how we can fulfill the needs of your project.